coraltech/drupal-cn/sites/all/themes/mosaic/assets/README.txt

-The assets folder contains media assets used by the Coral Nexus Mosaic theme.
+The assets folder contains media assets used by the CoralNexus Mosaic theme.

 Current folders: